-The total expenses paid to or on behalf of the Governors during the year was £1,814; 4 governors (2019: £1,572; 3 governors).
+The total expenses paid to or on behalf of the Governors during the year was £222; 1 governor (2020: £1,814; 4 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and other events in their official capacity.